Southwest Airlines Flight 1455: Subsequent safety measures

 As with runway 4R/22L at the Little Rock National Airport, site of the American Airlines Flight 1420 overrun accident, runway 8/26 in Burbank was exempt from the 1000 ft runway safety area standard.
 The NTSB cited this accident in a recommendation for installing the engineered materials arrestor system (EMAS) at airports where it is not feasible to establish the 1000 ft runway safety area (RSA).
 A US $4,000,000 EMAS was subsequently installed as a result of this accident at Burbank airport.

 On Friday, October 13, 2006, the Burbank EMAS stopped a private jet with no injuries or aircraft damage.

 On December 6, 2018, it stopped a Southwest 737-700 (N752SW), with 117 people on board.
 There were no injuries and no damage to the aircraft.

 Dispute with city of Burbank

-Burbank city officials demanded that Southwest Airlines pay their $40,000 bill for services, including overtime for police officers and firefighters, related to the March 5, 2000, accident.
-Southwest refused to pay stating that the airline is entitled to emergency services since it pays taxes to the city.
+Burbank city officials demanded that Southwest Airlines pay the city $40,000 for services related to the accident, including overtime for police officers and firefighters.
+Southwest refused to pay, stating that the airline is entitled to emergency services since it pays taxes to the city.